 Discover who you are, decide who you’re going to serve, dig in, care, try, click publish and wish more people saw it and wonder why more people aren’t sharing it and make more stuff and click publish again and again regardless.
 Help and be honest and get better over time.

 If you’re anything like me, the only way you get to a point where you’ve discovered who you are, how to be yourself and how to be useful to a crew is by clicking “publish”… a lot.

-Chase has a well-designed, informative, and popular blog…so reading these words encourage me to stop worrying so much about the number of commenters or social sharing going on in my blog…but again, to focus on the discipline of “hitting publish”
+Chase has a well-designed, informative, and popular blog…so reading these words encourages me to stop worrying so much about the number of commenters or social sharing going on in my blog…but again, to focus on the discipline of “hitting publish”

 My Own Challenge

-Eventually I’d like to publish a book, or at least a free eBook…but I think that needs to wait until I get more experience writing on the blog and honing the craft a bit more.
+Eventually, I’d like to publish a book, or at least a free eBook…but I think that needs to wait until I get more experience writing on the blog and honing the craft a bit more.

 How about you?
 How has your blogging experience been?
 Have you ever abandoned a blog?
 If not, what has kept you going?